whiteand/protos-ts/package/README.md

     | types.ts
 ```

+These typescript files use `protobufjs/minimal` to decode and encode protocol buffers types.
+So in order to use them after compilation you need `protobufjs` to be installed.

 ## Performance

 I didn't do it properly.
 But on my computer I've compared this implementation with official [compiler](https://github.com/protobufjs);